How do we perceive three-dimensionally?

 On the contrary, Alioscopy 3D display are of very simple use.
 They connect in DVI to a computer as would any monitor.
 Content creation is far more affordable and conditions of use are more flexible.

-Why aren't glasses-free 3D screens wider spread today?
+Why aren't glasses-free 3D displays wider spread today?

-Autostereoscopic screens require specific content, more elaborate than the one projected in 3D cinemas.
+Autostereoscopic displays require specific content, more elaborate than the one projected in 3D cinemas.
 8 points of view are required instead of 2, in order to offer spectators large sweet spot areas.
-These screens are mainly used wherever content can be created specifically.
+These displays are mainly used wherever content can be created specifically.
 This specially applies to digital signage, event communication, museums or medical and professional imaging.

 How many lenses are there on Alioscopy 3D displays?